kfheigel/boldare/README.md

 * [Endpoints](#endpoints)

 ## General info
-This project is simple CRUD api made for boldare company
+This project is simple CRUD api made for Boldare company

 ## Technologies
 Project is created with: